magentabusiness/magentabusiness.github.io/_includes/templates/install/http-firmware.md

 Download HTTP client example: [**http_firmware_client.py**](/docs/user-guide/resources/firmware/http_firmware_client.py)

 After getting the following messages
-- `Please write your ThingsBoard host or leave it blank to use default (localhost):` - use your localhost, or the platform address;
+- `Please write your IoT Hub host or leave it blank to use default (localhost):` - use your localhost, or the platform address;
-- `Please write your ThingsBoard port or leave it blank to use default (8080):` - you can just continue by pressing "enter", or input your port number;
+- `Please write your IoT Hub port or leave it blank to use default (8080):` - you can just continue by pressing "enter", or input your port number;
-- `Please write accessToken for device:` - copy device accessToken from ThingsBoard and paste it into the terminal;
+- `Please write accessToken for device:` - copy device accessToken from IoT Hub and paste it into the terminal;
 - `Please write firmware chunk size in bytes or leave it blank to get all firmware by request:` - if you leave it blank, the file will be downloaded at once in the full size.
 If you want to download in parts, enter the size of the chunk.